Well-posed problem: Existence of local solutions

-The existence of local solutions is often an important part of the well-posedness problem, and it is the foundation of many estimate methods, for example the energy method below.
+The existence of local solutions is often an important part of the well-posedness problem, and it is the foundation of many estimate methods, for example, the energy method below.

 There are many results on this topic.
-For example, the Cauchy–Kowalevski theorem for Cauchy initial value problems essentially states that if the terms in a partial differential equation are all made up of analytic functions and a certain transversality condition is satisfied (the hyperplane or more generally hypersurface where the initial data are posed must be non-characteristic with respect to the partial differential operator), then on certain regions, there necessarily exist solutions which are as well analytic functions.
+For example, the Cauchy–Kowalevski theorem for Cauchy initial value problems essentially states that if the terms in a partial differential equation are all made up of analytic functions and a certain transversality condition is satisfied (the hyperplane, or more generally hypersurface, where the initial data are posed must be non-characteristic with respect to the partial differential operator), then on certain regions, there necessarily exist solutions which are as well analytic functions.
 This is a fundamental result in the study of analytic partial differential equations.
-Surprisingly, the theorem does not hold in the setting of smooth functions; an example discovered by Hans Lewy in 1957 consists of a linear partial differential equation whose coefficients are smooth (i.e., have derivatives of all orders) but not analytic for which no solution exists.
+Surprisingly, the theorem does not hold in the setting of smooth functions; an example discovered by Hans Lewy in 1957 consists of a linear partial differential equation with smooth but not analytic coefficients for which no solution exists.
 So the Cauchy–Kowalevski theorem is necessarily limited in its scope to analytic functions.